 Next, you have to have the right gear.
 River tubing might immediately conjure up images of floating on fun pool toys in fun shapes or with fancy features like radios and coolers, but the type of tube you’ll actually need is a heavy-duty rubber inner tube.
 Rental tubes are available from local retails, as well as in Riverbend Park in the Old Mill District.

 Life jackets are also a must; state laws say that all paddleboarders, boaters, and children under the age of thirteen years must wear a life jacket.
-Additionally, boaters and paddleboarders are required to have whistles on hand.
+Additionally, they require boaters and paddleboarders have whistles on hand.
 Life jacket rentals are available for free rental at Riverbend Park, at the Sun Country Trailer.

-It’s also forbidden to consume alcohol while partaking in recreation in or around the river, and alcohol is banned from the parks surrounding the river.
+It’s also forbidden to consume alcohol while partaking in recreation in or around the river.
+As such, alcohol is banned from the parks surrounding the river.
 Our suggestion: have fun out on the river, then hit up the Bend Ale Trail afterwards!

 Bend Vacation Rentals – Your Guides to All Things Bend

-For additional information on river floating and other exciting activities and attractions in the Old Mill District Bend, contact our team of reservation specialists and reserve your lodgings in one of our incredible vacation rental properties today!
+Whether you’re in town with friends, for a family gathering, or honeymoon, there are plenty of activities to enjoy!
+For additional information on river floating and other exciting activities in the Old Mill District Bend, contact our team!
+Our reservation specialists can reserve your lodgings in one of our incredible vacation rental properties today!